Multiple Instance Verification: Experiments

 \subsection{Results for fact extraction and verification}

 Performance on the FEVER task is shown in Tables \ref{tab:res3c} and \ref{tab:res3e}.
-As in the other tasks, CAP-based models outperform the baseline and benchmarks, with statistical significance and by sizable margins---particularly large margins in the quality of explanations.
+As in other tasks, CAP-based models outperform the baseline and benchmarks by sizable margins---particularly large margins in key instance detection performance.
 Interestingly, DBA provides slight but consistent improvements over VEMA across all measures.
-Similar to the second task, there is some inconsistency between the quality of classifications and explanations when comparing the benchmarks to the baseline.
+Similarly to the second task, there is some inconsistency between the quality of classifications and key instance detection when comparing the benchmarks with the baseline.